suphawadeeth/UNCCD-G20_STARTHACK25/README.md

 3. User friendly  (20%)
 4. Use of the data provided  (20%)
 5. Use of Additional data along with proper storytelling (20%)

+## <p align="center"> Expected End Presentation of the Prototype : </p>
+Each team will be given 10 mins where the time is divided as following
+1. 7 mins pitch of the case with a demo of the prototype.
+This 7 mins will include introduction to the:
+ a.
+Talk about the end users targated.
+ b.
+Show how you have used the data sets along with the methodology
+ c.
+Explain the story line
+ d.
+Show the prototype
+2. 5 mins discussion session

 ## <p align="center"> Point of Contact: </p>
 Devashree Niraula (dnniraula@unccd.int) , Research and Outreach Specialist, G20  G20 Global Land Initiative, UN Convention to Combat Desertification and Ebenezer Odoi (eodoi@unccd.int), Consultant, G20  G20 Global Land Initiative, UN Convention to Combat Desertification.